halostatue/stars/README.md

 *   [seaofclouds/compass-sinatra](https://github.com/seaofclouds/compass-sinatra) - a simple starting point for those wanting to explore compass with sinatra.
 *   [codeplant/simple-navigation](https://github.com/codeplant/simple-navigation) - A ruby gem for creating navigations (with multiple levels) for your Rails, Sinatra or Padrino applications.
 Render your navigation as html list, link list or breadcrumbs.
 *   [brynary/rack-bug](https://github.com/brynary/rack-bug) - Debugging toolbar for Rack applications implemented as middleware
-*   [jackowayed/sentdiff](https://github.com/jackowayed/sentdiff) - Diff that splits the files by sentences first.
-Made for editting text with somewhat-long paragraphs

 ## Elixir